 Anyway…back to Intergas 😊

-If a boiler manufacturer is willing to offer this level of warranty, they have confidence in their product.
+If a boiler manufacturer is willing to offer a 10-year warranty, it means they have confidence in their product.

-I personally wouldn’t have a boiler with less than 5-years warranty, and I’d aim straight for 10 where possible.
-And, that’s because the warranty offered, doesn’t affect the overall installation cost considerably.
+I personally wouldn’t have a boiler with less than 5-year warranty, and I’d aim straight for 10 years where possible.

 Finding reviews for boilers isn’t the same as your average product on Amazon.
-However, they are out there.
+However, they’re out there.

 But not all reviews are positive.
-And, that’s odd, given Intergas are highly regarded (in general), by both consumers and installers.
+Which is odd, given Intergas are generally highly regarded by both consumers and installers.
 Many of their 70+ Review Centre listings say otherwise; you can read them here.

-Well, there’s more than one brand that top installers would be happy installing, and that includes the likes of:
+There’s more than one brand that top installers would be happy fitting, and these include the likes of:

 Assuming there isn’t a particular boiler that’s more suited to your individual property’s needs than another, it really comes down to brand preference and price.